colinator/zerialize/CMAKEHOWTO.md

 - Zerialize is a header‑only C++ library with optional protocol backends and math backends.
 - Dependencies are reused if your toolchain already provides CMake targets; otherwise they are fetched via FetchContent.
 - You can selectively enable or disable each backend via CMake options.
+- Zerialize optionally supports modules for C++20 and onwards, as module `zerialize`.

 Configure Options
 - ZERIALIZE_ENABLE_FLEXBUFFERS: Enable FlexBuffers (via FlatBuffers).
 Default: ON